deadratfink/jy-transform/README.md

 ## CLI Usage

-The CLI provides the `jyt` command (actually, this requires the use of a bunch of options).
+The CLI provides the `jyt` command (actually, this requires the use of options).
-After the global installation you can access the Transformer command options with the help command as follows:
+After the global installation you can access the `Transformer` command options with the help command as follows:

 ```